 Hello....
 This is your festival director Gian Smith.

-1. The Black Film Festival of New Orleans, has just completed its second year, BFFNO has been created with the intention of highlighting American film makers, and content creators of color.
+1. The Black Film Festival of New Orleans, has just completed its third year, BFFNO has been created with the intention of highlighting American film makers, and content creators of color.
 While we personally enjoy movies of all types, by all types, we wish to highlight films and content more relatable to our experiences.
 As a film maker, often times I feel like the nuance, importance and brilliance of my own film making and the films of my black colleagues has been lost on audiences and evaluators who simply don't relate to our personal experiences as black people in the United States.
 Through my festival experience I have found that my best results have come from audiences catered to me by festival directors and teams who could understand my content.
 So in that vein I felt it important to give yet another outlet for the black filmmaker to be recognized.

 2. In most of my festival experiences I've found that there is an underwhelming amount of attention given to festival participants who are still yet largely unknown.
 While I have networked and found support amongst my peers, I haven't always felt like the festivals themselves have done a great job in catering to the film makers without the prestige.
 That won't be the case with the BFFNO.
 Every film maker will be treated like they're Spike Lee when they arrive for the Festival come December.
 (For the record I'm a Spike Lee fan so that means good treatment lol) The festival is a celebration of you and your film and you deserve to be treated that way.
 Which leads me to my next point...